aporeto-inc/gaia/doc/documentation.md

 ### ProcessingUnit

 A processing unit represents anything that can compute.
-It can be a Docker container or a simple Unix process.
+It can be a Docker container or a simple UNIX process.
 Processing units are created, updated, and deleted by the system as they come and go.
 You can only modify their tags.
 Processing units use network policies to define which other processing units or external